stripecat/datalinks/README.md

 Import the table-file call templatedata.sql from the Github clone into MariaDB or Nginx.
 This will create an empty instance.
 Create a user with full permissions to the database.
 No superdbuserprivileges needed.

-Make sure you have a vhost under Apache2 or Nginx.
+Make sure you have a vhost for the API under Apache2 or Nginx.
+This vhost must have a DNS setup, pointing to it.
+Mine is called api.ericade.net and I use Certbot to get free certificates from Letsencrypt.
+How to set this up is out of the scope of this discussion.
+You don't have to have https enabled, but it's not recommended to run only http.

 Unpack the zipfile from Github.
 Omit the folder called "Frontend" and the file called "templatedata.sql".
 The index.htm should be in the root.
 Now open the config.php and configure the database-settings.
 The configfile is self-explanatory.
 Please go through the config-file and set it as needed.

 Recommendation: make sure your IDE (development console) knows about PHP.
 This makes it easy not to break stuff.

-Search for "/var/www/html/api.ericade.net/" in all .php-file and replace it with your own path on all files.
+Search for "/var/www/html/api.ericade.net/" in all .php-files and replace it with your own path on all files.
 If you're not sure what the path is, navigate to the folder that you put all the files for the api.
 Then type in pwd.
 This will give you information.
 I will try to fix a better solution for this in the future.
+Sorry, a bit of lazy coding :)

 Set a good password in the config-file.

-Open the file copy the text hereunder and use it in the "Now playing"-plugin to create the caller function for the whole setup.
+Copy the text hereunder and use it in the "Now playing"-plugin to create the caller function for the whole setup.
+To do so, select the HTTPWebRequest tab, set it to send POST and past it into POST-body.
+No need to fill in any login information.

 {
 	"Password": "<the password you typed into the config-file>",